|Oracle® Enterprise Manager Cloud Control Administrator's Guide

 From the Hierarchy Nodes table, click Add.
 The associated property value add dialog containing existing values from various targets displays.
 Add the requisite value(s).
 Multiple values can be specified using a comma separated list.
 For example, to add multiple locations such as San Francisco and Zurich, add the Location target property to the Hierarchy Level table.
 Select Location and then click Add in the Hierarchy Nodes table.
 The Values for Hierarchy Nodes dialog displays.
 Enter "San Francisco,Zurich" as shown in the following graphic.

-If you need to display more values for a target property, you can do so by specifying an OMS property admin_groups_width_limit.
-Specify the maximum number of values that should be displayed for a target property.
-For example, to support showing up to 30 values for a target property that will be used in administration group criteria, set the admin_groups_width_limit as follows (using the OMS
+There is a default maximum for the number of values that can be supported for a target property as administration group criteria.
+If you see a warning message indicating that you have reached this maximum value, you can extend it using the OMS property admin_groups_width_limit.
+Specify the maximum number of values that should be supported for a target property.
+For example, to support up to 30 values for a target property that will be used in administration group criteria, set the admin_groups_width_limit as follows (using the OMS

 emctl set property -name admin_groups_width_limit -value 30 -module emoms